buffup/FrontEndTest/README.md

 Using the API link provided, you should replace the information contained in the provided `Buff` component with real data.

-Build a TimeInput component with the following format `mm:ss` which will define the countdown in our Buff component and a submit button.
+Build a `TimeInput` component that outputs the following format `mm:ss`.
+Add a form to `App.js` using the new `TimeInput` component and a submit button.
+The output of this form should define the countdown for our `Buff`.
 The minimum time allowed to answer should be 5 seconds `00:05` and the maximum is 2 minutes `02:00`

 ### UI